adamkdean/easierconsole/README.md

-**betterconsole** is a drop-in replacement for Node.js’ built-in `console` with timestamps and colourful log levels.
+**easierconsole** is a drop-in replacement for Node.js’ built-in `console` with timestamps and colourful log levels.
 It’s a simple, zero-config upgrade that makes your logs more readable without changing how you write them.

 <img width="776" height="256" alt="Image" src="https://github.com/user-attachments/assets/6e7b8d53-9945-40db-89a1-b06229453827" />